AltahhanAi/Data_Science/docs/content/unit4/04_01c_loss_error_cos_function.md

 |J|=\left|t_{1}-y_{1}\right|+\left|t_{2}-y_{2}\right|+\left|t_{3}-y_{3}\right|
 $$

 One important issue that we will face with such loss function is that it is not differentiable at 0, making dealing with the derivatives for optimisation not straightforward.
-A better candidate in that sense is the squared error, giving rise to the sum of squared errors (SSE) loss function that takes the form:
+A better candidate in that sense is the squared error, giving rise to the sum of squared errors $\left(S S E=\sum_{n=1}^{N} J_{n}^{2}\right)$ loss function that takes the form:

 $$
 J^{2}=\sum_{n=1}^{N} J_{n}^{2} \mid